RajaHamza99/Python-Project/README.md

 ## Application Front-End Design
 Here I have included some screenshots displaying the different pages of the application.
 Although the design is very simple, it is functional.

+The user begins on the home page, where there are several options for different pages listed at the top.
+This is also where their created playlists would be listed.

+The register page allows a user to register an account to access the other features of the application.

+After registering, a user will be redirected to the login page where they can now log in.

+After logging in, a user is redirected to the songs page, where they can create and delete songs.
+This is necessary as songs have to be created before being able to create a playlist.

+After creating songs, a user can visit the playlists page.
+This will allow them to select their created songs from the dropdown box and select a title for their playlist.
+This will then create their playlist.

+After creating a playlist, the user will be redirected to the home page.
+Here, they will be able to view their created playlists as well as the songs within them, and see options to update or delete their playlists.

+After clicking the update button, a user will be able to select different songs from within the dropdown box to change the contents of their playlist.

+From the home page, if a user clicks "delete playlist", their playlist will be deleted from the database.

+A user also has the option to delete their account.
+If they do this, all playlists created by them will also be deleted.

 ## Current Issues
 Right now, there are some issues with the application.
 These are as follows:
 <ul>
   <li>A user cannot delete a song if that song exists in a playlist.</li>
   <li>When trying to log in, if the information is incorrect, it does not notify the user, but instead just reloads the page.</li>
   <li>To create a playlist, there have to be a minimum of 3 songs.
 This means a playlist can have a miniumum of 3 songs instead of having 2 empty fields.</li>
+  <li>The home page displays all playlists, not just playlists belonging to that user.
+However, any user can delete all playlists, even if it doesn't belong to them.</li>
 </ul>

 ## Improvements